 - Advisers should seek to utilize as many campus and community resources as possible.

 Faculty advisers are available to assist students in planning their academic programs, but students have the responsibility for meeting all requirements for their degrees.
 Students are urged to take advantage of the advisory and consultation services available at the University.
-They should feel free to consult with professors, academic advisers, department chairpersons, academic deans, staff of the Academic Scheduling Center and the provost.
+They should feel free to consult with professors, academic advisers, department chairpersons, academic deans, staff of the Scheduling Center in Noss Hall and the provost.
 All of these University representatives maintain regular office hours for student consultations.

-Schedules for new students are developed based on preferred freshmen schedules approved by the academic departments.
+Schedules for new students are developed based on preferred schedules approved by the academic departments.
 All schedules are reviewed by faculty and students before confirmation.
 Currently enrolled students are expected to seek the appropriate resources.
 All may register online and some departments place holds on registration until students have visited an adviser.
 Fulfillment of program requirements for a degree is ultimately the responsibility of the student.